mkm29/stockula/docs/user-guide/forecasting.md

 Stockula uses AutoTS for time series forecasting with carefully curated model lists optimized for financial data.
 The system automatically selects appropriate models based on the data type and configuration.

+### Database-Driven Model Management

+Model validation is now managed through the database:

+- **AutoTSModel**: Database table storing valid model definitions
+- **AutoTSPreset**: Database table storing model presets (fast, financial, etc.)
+- **Dynamic Loading**: Models are loaded from the database on first use
+- **Automatic Seeding**: If the database is empty, models are loaded from `data/models.json`
+- **Self-Validation**: Models validate themselves when saved to the database

 ### Model Lists

 #### Fast Financial Models (Default)